HumanBrainProject/pyunicore/README.md

 and a UNICORE implementation of a
 [Dask Cluster](https://distributed.dask.org/en/stable/)

-This project/research has received funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreement Nos.
+This project has received funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreement Nos.
 720270, 785907 and 945539 (Human Brain Project SGA 1, 2 and 3)